masonmaui/masonmaui/README.md

 -->

-- 🔭 I’m currently working on a tower defence game in c# for my a level computer science course
+- 🔭 I’m currently studying for a degree in computer science at Swansea University and i am learning Java
-- 🌱 I’m currently learning c#, html, css, javascript and python.
+- 🌱 I’m currently learning c#, html, css, javascript, python and java.

 <details>